-- Choose scalable systems that support your business today and for the future.
 We see many cases where entire projects are managed in a single spreadsheet.
 After acquiring a new asset, one of the other spreadsheets is copied, renamed, and used.
 This is prime for data propagation issues.
 For example, formula errors in a hurdle rate that was never hit would propagate through to other projects.
-Think about spreadsheets that include contact and bank information and how hard it would be to update if each project is discrete (watch our run your business as one webinar to learn more on scaling your business).
+Think about spreadsheets that include contact and bank information and how hard it would be to update if each project is discrete.

-- Decide and enforce what is mandatory.
-We often see cases where firms don’t enforce mandatory versus optional data elements.
+In many instances, firms do not enforce mandatory versus optional data elements.
 Additionally they do not enforce standardizations like two letter state abbreviations (NC) versus spelled out names (North Carolina, N. Carolina, etc.).
 This leaves contact data with holes that, when stored in systems, end up as invalid information.
 How many 555-555-1212 phone numbers or 123 First Streets are in your customer data?
-Minimizing data quality issues start with discipline and accuracy of data acquisition and maintenance.
+Minimizing data quality issues starts with both the discipline and accuracy of data acquisition and maintenance.

-- Check your work.
-It is amazing the impact a quick human check of the data.
+Although technology is extremely reliable, a quick human double-check of the data is still relevant and valuable.
 A quick skim can identify both acute and systemic issues in your data.
-Don’t be afraid to spend a few minutes checking the data for consistency and accuracy, especially the first time you are moving data or using a new system.
+Don’t be afraid to spend a few minutes checking the data for consistency and accuracy, especially if it is the first time you are moving data or using a new system.

 What can you do next?

-Data audits, preparation, and quality is critical for your credibility and profitability.
-Following the five tips above, as we do with onboarding and data maintenance for our clients, will ensure data quality is not derailing your business.
-Additionally, centralizing your data in a single platform, like the IMS Platform, will enable you to better manage your business as it scales.
+Data audits, preparation, and quality are critical for your firm’s credibility and profitability.
+Following the five tips above will ensure a lack of data quality is not derailing your business.
+Additionally, centralizing your data in a single platform will enable you to better manage your business as it scales.
 Learn more about how your can fuel your firm’s growth with IMS.